HAM3131/notes/politics/states_rights_are_undemocratic.md

 ### Promotes unity by allowing those with differing policies to get their way

 [explain how actually the opposite is true.
 People living under different sets of laws become more divided]

+### Less bloat and bureaucracy

+[when you do everything 50 times, there is in fact more bloat.
+Also mention that the more local the government, the more common corruption is due to bribes]